Ziad-Algrafi/ODLabel/README.md

 - [PyTorch](https://pytorch.org)

 ODLabel runs locally on your machine and does not collect or send any data externally.
 Your data remains private and secure within your local environment.
-We extend our gratitude to @AILab-CVC for generously open-sourcing their model.
+We extend our gratitude to [AILab-CVC](https://github.com/AILab-CVC) for generously open-sourcing their model.

 ## Contact